zhlinh/mivim/README.md

 		<C-e>k  Remove a Tag
 		<C-e>j  Split/Join Tag
 		<C-e>a  Make an anchor from a URL
-		<C-y>A  Make some quoted text from a URL
+		<C-e>A  Make some quoted text from a URL

 	[docunext/closetag.vim](https://github.com/docunext/closetag.vim)  html/xml标签配对补全